Taung Child: Acceptance

 Robert Broom, a Scottish doctor who became a professional paleontologist in 1933 at 67, was a longtime supporter of Dart.
 Broom discovered fossils of Australopithecus that contributed to the acceptance of Dart's interpretation of the Taung child, as a transitional form between apes and anatomically modern humans.

 Dart's claim that Australopithecus africanus, the species name that he had given to the Taung Child, was a transitional form between apes and humans was almost universally rejected.
 Robert Broom, a Scottish doctor who worked in South Africa, was one of the few scientists to believe Dart.
 Two weeks after Dart announced the discovery of the Taung Child in Nature, Broom visited Dart in Johannesburg to see the fossil.
-After he became a paleontologist in 1933, Broom found adult fossils of Australopithecus africanus and discovered more robust fossils, which were eventually renamed Australopithecus robustus (AKA Paranthropus robustus).
+After he became a paleontologist in 1933, Broom found adult fossils of Australopithecus africanus and discovered more robust fossils, which were named Paranthropus robustus (also known as Australopithecus robustus).
 Even after Dart chose to take a break from his work in anthropology, Broom undertook more excavations, and slowly began to find more specimens that caused scientists to conclude that Dart must have been correct in his analysis of the Taung Child; it did have human-like features.
 In 1946, Broom and his colleague Gerrit Schepers published a volume consolidating all the information they had found about Australopithecus africanus in a volume titled The South African Fossil Men: The Australopithecinae.

-In the late 1920s, American paleontologist William King Gregory also believed that Australopithecus was part of the human family tree.
+In the late 1920s, American paleontologist William Gregory also believed that Australopithecus was part of the human family tree.
 Employed by the American Museum of Natural History in New York, Gregory supported Charles Darwin and Thomas Henry Huxley's then-unpopular theory that humans were closely related to African apes.
 The director of the museum, however, was Henry Fairfield Osborn; despite being "the chief public defender of evolution in the United States" at the time of the Scopes Trial in 1925, he disagreed with Darwin's views on the origins of humanity.
 Gregory and Osborn repeatedly debated the issue in public forums, but Osborn's view that humans had evolved from early ancestors who did not look like apes prevailed among American anthropologists in the 1930s and 1940s.
 In 1938, Gregory visited South Africa and saw the Taung Child and the fossils that Broom had recently discovered.
 More convinced than ever that Dart and Broom were right, he called Australopithecus africanus "the missing link no longer missing".